Living poetically; everyday jauntiness with VisitMôr

 The most recent highlight occurred last October, at AHI’s first in-person conference in three years.
 Set in the Hilton Garden Inn in Snowdonia National Park, it felt like a gleaming jewel of joy, set within the arc of another post-pandemic year.
 Aptly named The Connection/ Y Cysylltiad, it provided an opportunity for heritage professionals to join together and celebrate the sector with all the merriment of forgone times.

-The event opened with a beautiful keynote from Andrew White, Wales Director of the National Heritage Lottery Fund (NHLF).
+The event opened with a beautiful keynote from Andrew White, Wales Director of the National Lottery Heritage Fund (NLHF).
 He shared how an open definition of heritage has helped communities build meaningful connections in Wales and across the UK.
 Drawing on rich case studies, he shared principles and examples of working with young people and hard-to-reach communities.

 Conference site visits included the spectacular Great Orme and Penrhyn Castle, industrial Blaenau Ffestiniog, the Deep Mine Tour of Llechwedd Quarry, and a walking tour around Dolgarrog on the Rural Conwy Sacred Trails route.